Southport ArmedForces Festival

 The Atkinson

-Southport's cultural centre on Lord Street plays a role in the programme — exhibitions and events related to armed forces heritage.
-Worth checking the specific programme for 2026.
+Southport's cultural centre on Lord Street hosts exhibitions and events related to armed forces heritage.
+Worth checking the specific programme for 2026 at theatkinson.co.uk.

 Town Centre

-The wider town centre hosts additional entertainment, cadet displays, and community stalls throughout both days.
-The whole of Southport becomes part of the event rather than a single venue.
+Lord Street and the wider town centre hosts additional entertainment, cadet displays, and community stalls throughout both days.
+The whole of Southport becomes part of the event.

-Southport Air Show guide — also Bank Holiday WeekendBefore You Go
+Southport Air Show 2026: also August Bank Holiday weekendBefore You Go

 Practical Information